guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 ---
 layout: post
-title: "Tools and techniques for configurable python code"
+title: "Techniques for configurable python code"
-description: "Tools and techniques for configuration in python for Machine Learning"
+description: "Techniques for configuration in python, a discussion about Dependency Injection motivated by Machine Learning"
 excerpt: "A Machine Learning motivated odyssey"
 mathjax: true
 comments: true